 Razer has been expanding into creating its own gaming hardware as of late, with its Blade laptops and Edge Windows tablet getting impressive feedback from reviewers even with their sky-high price tags.
 Read More

 Hasbro has been around for nearly a century, and their products have touched just about all of us at some point in time.
 Mr. Potato Head is a household name, and G.I.
 Joes have become synonymous what for boys play with instead of Barbies (though I distinctly remember never playing with either).
 Some of Hasbro's board games, such as Monopoly, can take more time to complete than modern first-person shooters, and since their acquisition of Wizards of the Coast, the company lays claim to our Pokemon, Dungeons & Dragons, and Magic: The Gathering-related memories as well.
-Now the toy giant is expanding into the mobile game development space by purchasing a 70% stake in Backflip Studios for $112 million.
 Read More

 The Humble Bundle debuts a new bundle of games every Thursday on sale for whatever-you-want-to-pay.
 Most sales are multi-platform, but Android gamers don't always make the list.
 Today, take notice.
 Four of this week's games are just begging to find a home on your mobile device.
 Altogether, this collection is bound to please strategy gurus, platforming masters, and arcade action addicts alike.